starius/ScPrime/doc/Consensus.md

 entire transaction.
 This makes double spend attacks and false spend attacks significantly easier to execute.

-Siafund Inputs
+Siaprimefund Inputs
 --------------

-A siafund input works similar to a siacoin input.
-It contains the id of a siafund output being spent, and the unlock conditions required to spend the output.
+A siaprimefund input works similar to a siaprimecoin input.
+It contains the id of a siaprimefund output being spent, and the unlock conditions required to spend the output.

-A special output is created when a siafund output is used as input.
-All of the siacoins that have accrued in the siafund since its last spend are sent to the 'claim spend hash' found in the siafund output, which is a normal siacoin address.
-The value of the siacoin output is determined by taking the size of the siacoin pool when the output was created and comparing it to the current size of the siacoin pool.
+A special output is created when a siaprimefund output is used as input.
+All of the siaprimecoins that have accrued in the siaprimefund since its last spend are sent to the 'claim spend hash' found in the siaprimefund output, which is a normal siaprimecoin address.
+The value of the siaprimecoin output is determined by taking the size of the siaprimecoin pool when the output was created and comparing it to the current size of the siaprimecoin pool.
 The equation is:

-	((Current Pool Size - Previous Pool Size) / 10,000) * siafund quantity
+	((Current Pool Size - Previous Pool Size) / 10,000) * siaprimefund quantity

-Like the miner outputs and the storage proof outputs, the siafund output cannot be spent for 50 blocks because the value of the output can change if the blockchain reorganizes.
+Like the miner outputs and the storage proof outputs, the siaprimefund output cannot be spent for 50 blocks because the value of the output can change if the blockchain reorganizes.
 Reorganizations will not however cause the transaction to be invalidated, so the ban on contracts and outputs does not need to be in place.

-Siafund Outputs
+Siaprimefund Outputs
 ---------------

-Like siacoin outputs, siafund outputs contain a value and an unlock hash.
-The value indicates the number of siafunds that are put into the output, and the unlock hash is the Merkle root of the unlock conditions object which allows the output to be spent.
+Like siaprimecoin outputs, siaprimefund outputs contain a value and an unlock hash.
+The value indicates the number of siaprimefunds that are put into the output, and the unlock hash is the Merkle root of the unlock conditions object which allows the output to be spent.

-Siafund outputs also contain a claim unlock hash field, which indicates the unlock hash of the siacoin output that is created when the siafund output is spent.
-The value of the output that gets created will depend on the growth of the siacoin pool between the creation and the spending of the output.
-This growth is measured by storing a 'claim start', which indicates the size of the siafund pool at the moment the siafund output was created.
+Siaprimefund outputs also contain a claim unlock hash field, which indicates the unlock hash of the siaprimecoin output that is created when the siaprimefund output is spent.
+The value of the output that gets created will depend on the growth of the siaprimecoin pool between the creation and the spending of the output.
+This growth is measured by storing a 'claim start', which indicates the size of the siaprimefund pool at the moment the siaprimefund output was created.

 Miner Fees
 ----------

-A miner fee is a volume of siacoins that get added to the block subsidy.
+A miner fee is a volume of siaprimecoins that get added to the block subsidy.

 Arbitrary Data
 --------------